Skip to content

 # Select a panel of 50 people

-success, selected_panels, messages = run_stratification(
+success, selected_panels, report = run_stratification(

 features=features,